ronksc/c3/wp-content/plugins/woo-ecommerce-tracking-for-google-and-facebook/README.txt

 It is compatible for all WooCommerce version

 == Screenshots ==

-11. Example of  WooCommerce Ecommerce Tracking for Google and Facebook settings.
+1. Quick Info.
+2. Getting Started.
+3. Ecommerce Tracking Settings.

 == Upgrade Notice ==

 Automatic updates should work great for you.
 As always, though, we recommend backing up your site prior to making any updates just to be sure nothing goes wrong.

 == Changelog ==
+= 1.3 - 30-12-2016 =
+* Check Wordpress and WooCommerce compatibility

 = 1.2 - 26-08-2016 =
 * Check Wordpress and WooCommerce compatibility